 Since 90 per cent of Kauai is inaccessible by road, hiking is a great way to experience the island’s celebrated natural bounty.
 There are a number of good hiking trails around the island, but by far the most famous, and the most popular, is the strenuous 11 mile (about 18km) Kalalau trail, which winds along the Na Pali Coast.

 If you’re looking for sun, surf and sand then look no further than Hawaii.
-Check out our Hawaii vacations or contact a travel consultant for more details at 1-866-502-4605.
+Contact a travel consultant for details at 1-877-967-5302.